InUnity Alliance

 The specialized expertise of CRPA-Youth addresses a critical gap in care, helping agencies improve outcomes for families impacted by substance use disorders through peer-supported, long-term recovery.

-Who is qualified to become CRPA-Youth?
+Who is qualified to become a CRPA-Youth?

 CRPA-Youth candidates must meet the following requirements: